Fifth Disease ("Slapped Cheek"): Contagious continued...

 Eczema: Not Contagious

 Eczema, or "atopic dermatitis," affects about one in 10 babies and children.
-It can begin before a child's first birthday and almost always by age 5.
+Symptoms can begin before a child's first birthday and almost always by age 5.
 Eczema begins as an itchy rash on the face, elbows, or knees that may spread to other areas including the scalp and behind the ears.
 The rash may get better and even go away at times, but it keeps coming back.

 Prevention.
 You can't keep your child from getting eczema, but you can help prevent it from flaring.
 Dry skin is a trigger, so moisturize your child's skin often, especially after baths.
 Have her wear soft clothes in fabrics that "breathe" such as cotton.
 Avoid perfumed soaps or lotions as well as bubble baths because they can irritate the skin.
 Recognize signs of skin infection and treat them early.